camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/08-transactions-in-processes.html.md

 <div data-bpmn-diagram="implement/event-based-gateway" > </div>

-And keep in mind that [Asynchronous Continuations](ref:/guides/user-guide/#process-engine-transactions-in-processes-asynchronous-continuations) can add transaction boundaries to other tasks as well.
+Keep in mind that [Asynchronous Continuations](ref:/guides/user-guide/#process-engine-transactions-in-processes-asynchronous-continuations) can add transaction boundaries to other tasks as well.

 ## Transaction Boundaries